 Blakeslee

-Two mountains, 35 trails, a variety of inviting terrain, and 22 lifts is what awaits you at Jack Frost Big Boulder, and the best yet is that it’s all included on a single lift ticket!
-Not only that, this year the Jack Frost resort turns 50 and Big Boulder turns 75!
-To celebrate, they are adding five new lifts and four new trails to make your experience even more legendary!
-A premier destination for skiers and snowboarders of all levels, come and test your skills on the beginner to black diamond hills or terrain park that is consistently rated among the top five on the East Coast of Canada and the United States.
+Two mountains, 39 trails, and16 lifts included on a single lift ticket are what awaits you at Jack Frost Big Boulder!
+Offering a variety of inviting terrain for beginners to advanced skiers including three terrain parks, Jack Frost Big Boulder is a premier destination for skiers and snowboarders of all levels.
+Come and test your skills on the beginner to black diamond hills or its terrain park that is consistently rated among the top five on the east coast.
 Skills a little rusty?
-No worries, improve or perfect your skills at one of their young or adult skier multi-week programs.
-The two ski areas offer a variety of delicious dining options, including Big Boulder’s new Incline Lodge, billed as “a swanky chill spot to relax après.”
+No worries, improve or perfect your skills at one of their young or adult skier multi-week programs or have some fun on their snowtubing lanes.
+The two ski areas offer a variety of delicious dining options, including Big Boulder’s Incline Lodge, billed as “a swanky chill spot to relax après.”

 5. Ski Big Bear